maximl93/java-project-61/README.md

   - Finding the missing number in a Progression.
     [![asciicast](https://asciinema.org/a/OWlIO6NAQM0lujQAlEIQmeish.svg)](https://asciinema.org/a/OWlIO6NAQM0lujQAlEIQmeish)

-  - Determination whether a given number in prime or not.
+  - Determination whether a given number is prime or not.
     [![asciicast](https://asciinema.org/a/OWlIO6NAQM0lujQAlEIQmeish.svg)](https://asciinema.org/a/OWlIO6NAQM0lujQAlEIQmeish)

 ### Build